top of page

 Note on leggings: People don't walk around in athleisure in Italy like they do in America.
 However, I always pack a pair of leggings for working out and lounging at home.

-Amby poses in a shirt dress in florence
+woman wears a shirt dress and hat in spring in florence italy

 A shirt dress is a great and fashionable option for warm spring days in Italy